 With that being said, my preferred hedge is first a long TLT position, in US Treasuries.
 If markets sell off, and/or volatility picks up, then money often flows into US Treasuries, and the TLT ETF often benefits.
 This is not a pure volatility hedge, but one that works well for me.

 The second basic form of hedging via positions that I employ when I do so, is a single straight index ETF or sector ETF short with a hard stop, or a single unlevered inverse ETF position.
 Trying to do too much often results in rapid, sharp losses.
 It is not necessary to have multiple “short/hedging” positions when one well sized position can accomplish the same thing.
 Short SPY or QQQ is my preferred route.
+For inverse ETFs, SH works well or PSQ.
+I try to not use any of the levered funds when possible.
 I hedge via added positions less than 5% of the time, and most often due to systematic market risk.
 I do more frequently manage cash balances.

-Another alternative is individual put options, but there is different math that goes with that and one should be well versed when attempting either to short as a hedge or use put options.
+Another alternative, and maybe less complicated than a short ETF is individual index or ETF put options, but there is different math that goes with that and one should be well versed when attempting either to short as a hedge or use put options.
 I do not use options very frequently at all, so I can not opine on the intricacies of them.
-I have studied them and used them before, but rarely do now.
 I stand by my claim that for most, higher cash, reduced exposure and reduced activity are the best true hedges.